TEXT-S&P summary: Glorious Property Holdings Ltd.

 following expectations and assumptions:

--- Liquidity sources will amount to about 1.0x liquidity uses over the
+-- The company's liquidity sources will be about 1.0x its liquidity uses

-next 12 months.
-Liquidity coverage could be insufficient if property sales are
+over the next 12 months.
+Liquidity coverage could be insufficient if property

-estimated new loan drawdowns of RMB4.0 billion in the second half of 2012, and
+Glorious can use to repay short-term debt), new loan drawdowns of RMB1.0

+billion in the first quarter of 2012, and our base-case assumption of contract

-contract sales of RMB11.0 billion.
+sales of RMB12.0 billion in 2012.
 We also assume that a portion of

 construction spending can be funded by on-shore project loans.

--- Major uses of liquidity in the same period include short-term debt of
+-- Major uses of liquidity include short-term debt of RMB9.3 billion as

 The company has no offshore bank loan financial covenants.